 Recent research shows that the COVID-19 coronavirus has mutated.
 The mutation contains more spikes by which the virus enters and infects healthy cells than the original variant.
 Also the “backbone” which holds the spikes together has become sturdier as well.

 In the “real world” we see evidence of this in that the countries that are currently experiencing a surge in COVID-19 cases, are surpassing countries that surged earlier in total confirmed COVID-19 cases.

-The below graph details this phenomenon for the few countries that have experienced the most confirmed COVID-19 cases over the time period: mid-March through July 2020.
-I intend to update this graph bimonthly.
+The below graph details this phenomenon for the few countries that have experienced the most confirmed COVID-19 cases over the time period: mid-March through the end of August 2020.
+I intend to update this graph semi-monthly.

 Note: The data used below are from worldometers.org and are as reported at the time, which may or may not represent the situation on the ground faithfully.
 What's more, historical data have a way of changing as folks discover anomalies and errata.
 I have made little effort to revise historical data.

 In spite of these drawbacks, I suspect that the graph below strongly supports the findings that the COVID-19 virus has mutated and has become more contagious.
 I suspect it also supports the findings in a companion article that COVID-19 was originally a disease primarily of wealthy countries and has since spread into less wealthy countries.